-After being president of AMD Korea, David Kwon, was promoted recently to managing director and corporate vice president of the Asia Pacific and Japan (APJ) region.
-Kwon will now be in charge of AMD’s operations and sales across the APJ region, spanning Korea, Japan, India, Australia, New Zealand, Philippines, Indonesia, Malaysia, Singapore, Thailand, and Vietnam.
-Kwon spent the past two years managing the AMD’s global business with Samsung and Toshiba, and joined the semiconductor manufacturer after spending more than 10 years at Dell.
+David Kwon was recently promoted to managing director and corporate vice president of the Asia Pacific and Japan (APJ) region.
+He spent the past two years managing the AMD’s global business with Samsung and Toshiba, and joined the semiconductor manufacturer after spending more than ten years at Dell.
 Kwon comes into the top APJ role at an interesting time in semiconductor industry, with companies such as Sony and Microsoft getting ready to launch their new generation of video game consoles.

-Following Kwon’s appointment, PC World caught up with the AMD executive to find out what the vendor’s plans are for the region.
+We sat down with the David Kwon to find out what AMD’s plans are for the APJ region.

-What do you foresee being your key focus for the region in the new role?
+What is your key focus in the new role?

 AMD Asia Pacific and Japan managing director and corporate vice president, David Kwon (DK): I’ll focus on strengthening AMD’s component channel, build on the ongoing success of our consumer notebook and desktop business, along with establishing a firm foothold for commercial business growth and reinforcing AMD’s business with key customers across the APJ mega region.
 I’ll also be looking into emerging markets such as India and ASEAN with the aim of capitalising on the potential of these markets.

-How does this approach compare to what your predecessor did?
+How does this compare to what your predecessor did?

 DK: I created and have implemented a business strategy which I call my "Diamond Strategy" to emphasize on collaboration, alignment and communications between customer’s headquarters and regional sales teams, AMD GAM [global account management], and regional sales and marketing teams.
 Based on this strategy, we provide added value to our customers by helping them to sell their products in the market with our regional resources.
 AMD’s strategy in the past was to simply focus on selling our products to end customers.
 The “Diamond Strategy” was the key success factor in the rapid growth of business with Samsung and Toshiba, and I’ll adjust and adopt it to the APJ business to help our customers succeed with our products, and allow us to succeed in the market together.

-Where does the Australian market fit into AMD’s overall strategy for APJ?
+Where does the Australian market fit into AMD’s APJ strategy?

 DK: The Australia market continues to be a key focus for APJ, and a market where we see opportunities to grow share.
 Australians tend to be earlier adopters of the latest technology, so we are excited to be bringing to market innovative new products and form factors which will address key industry trends.

-What are the key opportunities for AMD’s component channel business in the next 6 to 12 months?
+What are the opportunities for AMD’s component channel business?

 DK: At CES in January, we introduced a series of upcoming products including the industry first X86 SoC [System on Chip], Kabini and the next generation of APU, codename Richland.
 Richland will offer even greater performance in both CPU and graphics, along with improvements in power consumption and satisfy most of the mainstream PC users’ needs.
 For graphics, we plan to forge greater inroads into the gaming industry this year, as well as offer huge benefits and values with the best graphics hardware from AMD.

-AMD is quite focused on the consumer PC space, but how important is the PC gaming market to the company?
+How important is PC gaming to the company?

 DK: Gaming has always been, and will remain, the core of the AMD graphics strategy and success.
 That’s why AMD runs the “Gaming Evolved” program to enhance collaboration with top-tier PC game developers and companies.
 It is also the reason why we rolled out the big promotions like “Never Settle” in 2012 and “Never Settle: Reloaded” for 2013.
 It is in order to provide the ultimate gaming experience to the PC gamers who are the most valuable customers for us.
 Combined with leading edge hardware, this gives us the best solution for gamers now and looking forward.

-It has been over six years since AMD acquired video card manufacturer ATI.
-How has the acquisition from 2006 worked out for AMD?
+How has the ATI acquisition worked out for AMD?